-Individuals (or teams) doing front-line work that includes mental health care may be eligible for sliding-scale clinical support.
+Individuals (or teams) doing front-line work that includes mental health and psychosocial care may be eligible for sliding-scale support.
 If you work in the context of a community organization and you feel you or your team could benefit from our services, please contact us to discuss available options.

 Do I need supervision?

 Here are some of the situations for which supervision may be useful: